chai-nadig/rosie-recipes/_recipes/beetroot-yoghurt.md

 You are now ready to eat!
 Enjoy!

-_Tip to follow: Add some milk powder to your curd to make it even more creamy and rich._
+_Tip: Add some milk powder to your curd to make it even more creamy and rich._